AlienVault OTX

 |

-Section | Optional | The IP indicator section specified to retrieve.
+Section | Optional | The IP indicator section to retrieve.
 For IPV4, available sections include General, Reputation, Geographic Data, Malware, URL List, Passive DNS, NIDS List and HTTP Scans.
 For IPV6, available sections include General, Reputation, Geographic Data, Malware, URL List, NIDS List and Passive DNS.
-If not specified, the default section is General. | General |
+By default, the value is General. | General |

 Output